samburnstone/comlink-async-iterators/README.md

 - `yarn start` - This will start a server running on `localhost:5000`
 - Navigate to `localhost:5000/examples`

+Note that the examples are written using ES6 modules in Web Workers - this requires Chrome 80 ([Firefox and Safari don't yet support this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility)).

 ## Shortcomings

 - Currently, only the iterator / async iterator is callable "over the wire".
 This means any other properties available on the iterable cannot be accessed.